osisoft/Client-Failover-Service/content/configuration/certificate-management.md

 To enable HTTPs for REST API endpoints, the server requires an SSL certificate.
 Certificates identify client applications and machines on servers and allow for building a secure communication link.
 The Client Failover Service generates a self-signed certificate with a 15-year expiration date during installation.
 Instead of being in the machine’s certificate store, the certificate can be found in a data folder ((%PROGRAMDATA%/AVEVA/Client Failover Service/Certificates) on your machine.

-The certificates folder contains a public CRT certificate file and a private KEY file.
+The Certificates folder contains a public CRT certificate file and a private KEY file.
 It allows read access for all users of the machine and the virtual service account (NT SERVICE\AVEVAFailover).
 The private KEY file can be found in a subdirectory named Keys.
 This folder is only accessible by machine administrators and the virtual service account.

+The Certificates folder also contains a folder named Archive.
+This folder is normally empty, but it may contain copies of certificate and/or key files that are detected as invalid when the service starts.
+These may be useful when troubleshooting any problems with certificates.

 **Note:** The certificate used by Client Failover Service must be trusted by the device running the adapter.
 If it is not trusted, the [ValidateEndpointCertificate](configuration/health-endpoints.md) must be set to false.